trvinh/phylosophy/README.md

 ```
 python3 createOmaDic.py -o <out_put_directory>
 ```
 For OMA-browser, *DCCv2* accept input as NCBI taxonomy IDs, taxon names or an OMA group ID.
-If only 2 taxa are selected, you can decided if OMA groups or OMA pairs should be taken into account.
+If only 2 taxa are given, one can decided if OMA groups or OMA pairs should be taken into account.

 *DCCv2* is delivered together with *phylosophy*.
 No additional installation needed.
 To find the `path/to/R/libraries`, where *phylosophy* has been installed, you can use this command in the R console:
 ```